-Advisor Handbook - this guide is to provide you with resources and ideas for advising student organizations on campus.
+This guide is to provide you with resources and ideas for advising student organizations on campus.
 Please use this to guide students to success.
 If you have any additional questions, please contact Student Involvement.

-Annual Registration - registered student organizations must file annual registration forms with Student Involvement and keep a current officer roster updated and on file.
-Information for annual registration will be sent to current student organization officers and advisors as soon as it is available.
-We thank you for your patience.
-Should you have any questions, please contact Kimberly Duncan Ashley, Assistant Director at Student Involvement at email@example.com.
+Registered student organizations must complete the online annual registration form with Student Involvement and keep a current officer roster updated and on file.
+Information for annual registration will be sent to current student organization officers and advisors as soon as it is available -usually towards the end of the Spring Semester.

-Risk Management - to ensure the safety of our students and student organizations, we provide these useful resources for students to understand risk and ensure a safer environments.
+To ensure the safety of our students and student organizations, we provide these useful resources for students to understand risk and ensure a safer environments.

-SOC Funding - SOC offers funding assistance to registered student organizations in good standing with Texas State and SOC for on and off campus events.
+SOC offers funding assistance to registered student organizations in good standing with Texas State and SOC for on and off campus events.
 Funding will open after student organizations complete the Risk Management training.